 Carter County Group Homes will continue our Mission by:

-(1) enabling persons with developmental disabilities to lead healthy, independent, and productive lives to the fullest extent possible;
+(1) enabling persons with intellectual and developmental disabilities to lead healthy, independent, and productive lives to the fullest extent possible;

 (2) promoting the full exercise of their rights as citizens of their communities, state, and country; and

 (3) promoting the integrity and well-being of their families.

 (1) Independence.
 We help people fulfill their personal goals, needs, and desires with as little intrusion from paid workers as possible.